FAQs About Reports

 - How do Subtotal and Grand Total differ?

 - How do Item Cost and Item Cost Total differ?

-- How do Sub Total and Grand Total differ?
+- How do Item Cost Total and Order Cost Total differ?

 - How do Cash Profit and Accrual Profit calculations differ?